 For Dwarfs and Faerries ONLY, the total of Native Strength and Native Stamina is divided by TWO and rounded up before adding it to the factor for their race.
-The factors that apply, depending on the Character's Race and Sex, are:
+The factors that apply, depending on the Character's Race and Sex, are listed in table 1.15.